jayconrod/bazel-gazelle/Design.rst

 Users can prevent Gazelle from modifying rules, attributes, or individual values by writing ``# keep`` comments above them.

+Currently, all fixes are implemented in language extensions.
+Some minor formatting is also performed with the buildifier library.

 Scanning source files
 ---------------------